 What causes heartworm disease?

-Cats are relatively resistant to heartworm infection when compared to dogs, with the infection rate in cats reported to be 5-20% of the rate in dogs in the same geographic location; however, infection can still occur.
-Typically, cats have fewer adult worms than dogs, usually less than four.
+Cats are relatively resistant to adult heartworm infection when compared to dogs, with the infection rate in cats reported to be 5-20% of the rate in dogs in the same geographic location; however, infection can still occur.
+Typically, cats have fewer adult worms than dogs - usually less than four.
 Many pet owners are surprised to learn that up to 1/3 of infected cats live indoors only.

 How are heartworms transmitted to a cat?

 The life cycle of the heartworm is complex and requires two host animals to complete it.
 Heartworms require the mosquito as an intermediate host; as many as 30 species of mosquitoes can act as host and transmit heartworms.